sevora/ramble/README.md

 - `npm run build` - transpile the source code from `/src` to `/build`.
 - `npm start` - run the code inside `/build`, remember to run the build command first to generate this directory.
 - `npm run dev` - concurrently compile and run the build under nodemon.

-## MySQL Configuration
-It is required that the timezone for the MySQL server be set to UTC for the dates to be in proper format.
-Use [`ddl.sql`](/ddl.sql) to generate the database.

 ## Coding Practice and Convention
 The casing of the MySQL tables and columns are in snake case.
 However, in TypeScript (or JavaScript), camelCase is the norm.
 So as a result, in queries and resulting objects of the queries we use snake case however when passing it along as a result of the API, we use camelCase.
 To provide a clear example,